kjy5/honors-portfolio/src/pages/artifacts/scientist/pinpoint.md

 experts in the field who are excited to integrate Pinpoint into their labs and reaccelerate their research!
-I’m excited to continue working on Pinpoint with the Steinmetz Lab and hope that by the summer we will be able to share this automation system with the wider neuroscience community outside of our lab as a finished product.
+I’m excited to continue working on Pinpoint with the Steinmetz Lab and hope that by the summer we will be able to share this automation system with the wider neuroscience community outside our lab as a finished product.